Information for the Small Businessperson Considering Selling Securities (as of February 15, 2020)

 The work involved in doing a Rule 506 private placement includes the preparation of an offering memorandum which involves much the same work as drafting a prospectus for a registration statement.
 However, because the offering memorandum is not reviewed by the SEC or (in most states) by any securities authority, the time and money costs resulting from the review procedure are eliminated.
 It should be noted that, if the offering is only to be sold to accredited investors under the Rule 506(c) exemptions, there are special provisions for the use in Rule 506(c) “accredited investor only” offerings of a “platform or mechanism” which permits the offering and sale of securities and general solicitations by issuers on and off independent websites where the website need not be not controlled by a registered broker dealer.

 “Bad actor” provisions applicable to all Rule 506 offerings were also adopted by SEC regulations on July 10, 2013 and are effective on September 23, 2013.
-The combination of the new Rule 506(c) regarding general advertising and the new Rule 506(d) “bad actor” provisions, together with additional SEC proposed disclosure and reporting rules which are quite controversial in the legal community, have fundamentally changed Rule 506.
+The combination of the new Rule 506(c) regarding general advertising and the new Rule 506(d) “bad actor” provisions have fundamentally changed Rule 506.
 All small businesspersons need to become familiar with the new rules before conducting any offering under Reg D. There are many, many “traps for the unwary,” especially for those who want to advertise their securities offerings using Rule 506(c).

 With regard to the new Rule 506(c) generally advertised offerings, the legal fees and total costs involved are approximately 5% higher than for Rule 506(b) due primarily to the formal accredited investor “verification” procedures involved.